Delve.ai

 An approach like this brings together siloed data that is otherwise isolated from each other.

 You can then use it for audience segmentation, personalization, and optimization.
-The aim is to create goal-based customer journeys for each prospect and provide consumer-centric marketing materials, features, or product recommendations that help them reach that goal.
+The aim is to create goal-based customer journeys with AI for each prospect and provide consumer-centric marketing materials, features, or product recommendations that help them reach that goal.

 All of it is done with the help of generative AI marketing systems.